PHYSICS LABORATORY 3 (UNIT 1)

 Assessment methods and criteria

-Evaluation of this 1.st module consists in a colloquium focused on the reports of the experiments performed by each student.
+Oral examination (colloquium) consisting in the discussion of the reports of the experiments performed by each student.
 This colloquium is typically in February, while a 2.nd colloquium, for the 2.nd modulus, is held typically in the summer session.

 The final score for the course is the average of the scores of the two colloquia.

-For the analysis of the experimental data it is strongly recommended that students know how to use Matlab.
+For the analysis of the experimental data it is strongly recommended that students learn to use Matlab efficiently.

 For some experiences it is necessary to use a minimum of electronic instrumentation for the acquisition of signals, such as a computer with a data acquisition card (ADC).